2022 United States House of Representatives elections in Illinois: District 15

-Incumbent Republican Mary Miller currently represents the 15th congressional district, and is running for re-election in the district.
-Due to redistricting, Republican Rodney Davis, who represents the 13th congressional district, resides in the 15th district and has opted to run in the new 15th district rather than the more Democratic 13th.
+Incumbent Republican Mary Miller then represented the 15th congressional district, and was running for re-election in the district.
+Due to redistricting, Republican Rodney Davis, who represented the 13th congressional district, resided in the 15th district and opted to run in the new 15th district rather than the more Democratic 13th.
 The new 15th district, located in western and central Illinois, includes all or parts of Adams, Bond, Brown, Calhoun, Cass, Coles, DeWitt, Edgar, Greene, Hancock, Henderson, Jersey, Logan, Macon, Madison, Mercer, Menard, Montgomery, Morgan, Pike, Sangamon, Schuyler, Scott, Shelby, Christian, Vermillion, and Warren counties.